 The day has finally arrived.
 The keys of your new home are in hand, the last of the tradies have departed.
 You can officially move into your new home.
 But there is one small, yet significant item to attend to.
 The all-important move.
 The sorting, culling, packing and delivery of all your worldly possessions, neatly wrapped up and ready to be set up in your new forever home.

 Henley Design Manager and Interior Designer extraordinaire, Vicki Gillingham, shares her tips and tricks on how to make your move as seamless and stress free as possible.

 Perfect time to cull

-Moving to a new house is the perfect time to cull the unnecessary possessions in your home.
+Moving house is the perfect time to cull the unnecessary possessions in your home.
 Whether you decide to sell them on Gumtree, donate them to charity or throw them out, now is the time to get cracking and be all Marie Kondo!
 “This means less will need to be moved and that is always a good thing!”
 Vicki adds.

 Set aside four weeks to start the packing and moving process.
 Any less, and panic will set in.
 Have all the equipment you need to have a successful move.
 From good sized, sturdy boxes, Stanley knife, coloured paper or thick textas for labelling, bubble wrap and packing tape.

 Book a reputable moving company and make sure you lock this in weeks before you move.
 Once you have packed, wrapped, colour coded and labelled all your possessions, it is recommended that you get in the professional movers to get the job done efficiently.

 “Moving to a new house is back breaking work, so engage in a company who has the experience and care in making your move less stressful.”